Lipót Fejér

-Lipót Fejér (or Leopold Fejér, /hu/; 9 February 1880 – 15 October 1959) was a Hungarian mathematician of Jewish heritage.
-Fejér was born Leopold Weisz, and changed to the Hungarian name Fejér around 1900.
+Lipót Fejér (or Leopold Fejér, /hu/; born Leopold Weisz; 9 February 1880 – 15 October 1959) was a Hungarian mathematician.

 Biography

-He was born in Pécs, Austria-Hungary, into the Jewish family of Victoria Goldberger and Samuel Weiss.
+He was born Leopold Weisz in Pécs, Austria-Hungary, into the Jewish family of Victoria Goldberger and Samuel Weiss.
 His maternal great-grandfather Samuel Nachod was a doctor and his grandfather was a renowned scholar, author of a Hebrew-Hungarian dictionary.
 Leopold's father, Samuel Weiss, was a shopkeeper in Pecs.
 In primary schools Leopold was not doing well, so for a while his father took him away to home schooling.
 The future scientist developed his interest in mathematics in high school thanks to his teacher Sigismund Maksay.
+He changed to the Hungarian name Fejér around 1900.

 Fejér studied mathematics and physics at the University of Budapest and at the University of Berlin, where he was taught by Hermann Schwarz.
 In 1902 he earned his doctorate from University of Budapest (today Eötvös Loránd University).
 From 1902 to 1905 Fejér taught there and from 1905 until 1911 he taught at Franz Joseph University in Kolozsvár in Austria-Hungary (now Cluj-Napoca in Romania).
 In 1911 Fejér was appointed to the chair of mathematics at the University of Budapest and he held that post until his death.
 He was elected corresponding member (1908), member (1930) of the Hungarian Academy of Sciences.